Seattle contractor charged with felony for employee’s death in 2016 trench collapse

 The charges say Numrich confirmed in a voluntary interview that the soil at the house was “Type C,” which is the least-stable kind of soil and requires the most rigorous shoring under state regulations.

 Not only did Numrich fail to properly shore up the trench where Felton died, he also left the trench open for 10 days, far exceeding the usual two to three days a trench is typically left open, say the charges.

 During that period, it rained several times, saturating the already-unstable soil and making it more likely to collapse, according to the charges.

 Additionally, Numrich witnessed Felton using a handheld vibrating tool inside the back trench, which caused further soil instability, the charges say.

-But instead of warning Felton of the danger or ordering him out of the trench, Numrich left the work site to go buy lunch for himself and his two employees, say the charges.
+But instead of warning Felton of the danger or ordering him out of the trench, Numrich left the work site to buy lunch for himself and his two employees, say the charges.

-Felton died while Numrich was off buying food, according to the charges.
+Felton died while Numrich was gone, according to the charges.

-“Numrich’s conduct substantially deviated from any known or recognized safety standard and from the standard of care that any reasonable person would exercise in the same situation,” the L & I investigator concluded, according to the charges.
+“Numrich’s conduct substantially deviated from any known or recognized safety standard and from the standard of care that any reasonable person would exercise in the same situation,” the L&I investigator concluded, according to the charges.
 “Felton died as a result of Numrich’s criminal negligence.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.